JPWTCK/printer-gui/README.rst

 - Removed dependency on ``libreoffice``; only CUPS-supported formats are accepted.
 - Re-designed UI for better look/feel. -- Improved mobile/overall experience.
 - Added a favicon to better distinguish the browser tab.
+- Added per-session print queues so simultaneous users do not consume each other's jobs.

 Requirements